 With so much to do, the kids will be quite occupied while you prepare food, serve food and eat food.
 Did I mention there would be food?
 I hope your kids enjoy these activities and especially take some time to focus on gratitude by creating their own thankful list and doing the thankfulness word search.

-About the Lean Into Gratitude: 14 Days of Thankfulness
+About the Lean Into Gratitude: 14 Days of Thankfulness in 2018

 I would consider myself to be a thankful person and if you look around my blog you know I thoroughly enjoy instilling this value of gratitude in my children.
 But something I realized this summer was when things are looking good and going my way I am a thankful person.